Edge Mode flag variable configuration

 .

-The edge worker will fetch the corresponding banner HTML file based on the assigned variation and display it to the user under the original requested URL.
+The edge worker fetches the corresponding banner HTML file based on the assigned variation and displays it to the user under the original requested URL.
 The visitor continues to see the original URL in their browser, while the content served to them comes from the defined responseURL

 .